Mallhar3923V/Cynaptics_Induction_Task/Task1/README.md

 - higher temperature on the other hand will cause the model to be more creative in a sense that it will output more random and not only the more likely words <br>

 ## Problems Faced :
-1. The problem with 12000 `vocab_size` is that the model does pick up complex words but fails to extract enough semantic/grammatical meaning from them to create a meaning ful sentence.
+1. The problem with 12000 `vocab_size` is that the model does pick up complex words but fails to extract enough semantic/grammatical meaning from them to create a meaningful sentence.
 This is becases the dataset is too small for 12000 tokenizers to learn the grammatical context in which each of them is used.
-2. My model is not currently picking up the newline character after each character's name which I have to reasearch on why.
-I tried to briefy look into it but I am getting varied answers
+2. My model is not currently picking up the newline character after each character's name which I have to research on why.
+I tried to briefly look into it but I am getting varied answers

 ## Sample inputs and outputs with varied inputs and outputs